Alqudimi/OmniCoreDB/replit.md

 **Framework and Build System**
 - React 18+ with TypeScript for type safety
-- Vite as the build tool and dev server
+- Vite as the build tool and dev server for development
 - Wouter for lightweight client-side routing
 - TanStack Query (React Query) for server state management with infinite stale time to prevent unnecessary refetches